 For foreigners, a flight to Leh is the best option to go and from Ladakh.
 Even if you are planning to visit only Leh, we will not recommend travelling for less than 5 days.
 To explore Ladakh, any itinerary of 10-15 days is good.
 In this, apart from Leh, you can explore Nubra valley, Lamayuru, Changpa nomads around Tsomoriri lake as well.
 Add one or two buffer days to your itinerary.

 What to eat in Ladakh

 The Indus and Zanskar Rivers give fertility to the land that allows agriculture to flourish.
 Ladakhi cuisine is mildly spiced with loads of butter to keep the body hydrated against the dry mountain weather.
 There are many local Chinese restaurants that serve Tibetan flavored Chinese food.
 The Hotels and restaurants in Leh mostly serve continental and Indian food.
-When you travel in remote areas of Ladakh, your homestay will provide you simple yet tasty home cooked food.
+When you travel to remote areas of Ladakh, your homestay will provide you with simple yet tasty home-cooked food.

 Need help planning your trip to Ladakh?

+This is a brief travel guide to Ladakh.
 Do you need help in planning your trip to Ladakh?
 Tell us your requirements.
-We at “Photography tours in India” and “Indian maharaja Tours” are specialized in planning and operating off beats photography tour and cultural tour.
+We at “Photography tours in India” and “Indian maharaja Tours” are specialized in planning and operating off beats photography tours and cultural tours.
 Or you can join our recommended fixed departure Ladakh Photo Tour or Ladakh Cultural Tour.